jackdbd/calderone/packages/cloud-tasks-utils/.ae/cloud-tasks-utils.api.md

     url: string;
 };

-// Warning: (ae-missing-release-tag) "HttpRequestToThirdPartyServiceConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "HttpRequestToThirdPartyServiceConfig" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface HttpRequestToThirdPartyServiceConfig {